• Skip to primary navigation

 Gather together your materials and create a design for a sticky seed pod.
 You can print the sheet below to help.

-Does it stick if you jump, run or stretch?
+Does it stay attached if you jump, run or stretch?

 sticky seed attached to a girls t shirt as part of a seed dispersal activity